DandelionSprout/adfilt/README.md

 • _ExperimentalNorwegianList.txt_ is a Norwegian-focused adblock list intended for public consumption.
 If you've been directed here by uBlock Origin or by Adblock Plus, then this is the list you're using.
 The list is natively available in uBlock Origin (from v1.15.11 onwards), Adblock Plus' secondary [subscriptions](https://adblockplus.org/subscriptions) list, and from [FilterLists.com](https://filterlists.com/).
 It can also be added through pasting [its raw address](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ExperimentalNorwegianList.txt) into your adblocker's custom URL section.

+Alternate but amputated and untested versions now exist for iOS (.json), Internet Explorer (.tpl), and a misformatted hosts file that nonetheless seems to be fully supported by uBlock Origin's hosts-file support.
+Help with testing their usefulness and installation process would've come in handy, especially if people want to use those versions.

 • _Staying On The Phone Browser_ was created as a proof of concept, and for the benefit of people who really like their phone's web browsers and who are less keen on using various apps.
 [Raw link](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/stayingonbrowser/Staying%20On%20The%20Phone%20Browser).

 • _List for Chrome Personal Blocklist_ is designed for users of [Personal Blocklist](https://chrome.google.com/webstore/detail/personal-blocklist-by-goo/nolijncfnkgaikbjbdaogikpmpbdcdef), and potentially also for similar search result filter tools as well.
 Due to its buffet nature, in which it merely suggests which URLs you can paste into the extension's import function, I don't currently accept issue reports about adding URLs to it for the time being, but would be very happy to be told about other search result filter tools for other engines/browsers, so that I can learn about them, as well as bug reports.